What is lymphedema?

 - Manual lymphatic drainage (MLD): The lymphedema therapist uses special massage techniques to move fluid into working lymph nodes, where they are drained.
 The lymphedema therapist also teaches several massage techniques that can be used during the maintenance phase.

-- Multilayer lymphedema bandaging (MLLB): Muscles surrounding lymph vessels and nodes move the fluid through the lymphatic system.
+- Multilayer lymphedema bandaging (MLLB): Wrapped over muscles surrounding lymph vessels and nodes to help the fluid move through the lymphatic system.

 Unlike the circulation of blood, there is no central pump (heart).
 The aim is to use bandages and compression garments to support the muscles and encourage them to move fluid out of the affected body part.
 Patients will also be taught how to apply their own bandages and compression garments correctly so that MLLB can continue during the maintenance period.
 A range of compression stockings is available for purchase online.